cran/BeeGUTS/README.md

 validation <- validate(fit, lsData) # produce a validation of the fit (here it uses the same dataset as calibration as an example, so not relevant…)
 #> Note that computing can be quite long (several minutes).
 #>   Tips: To reduce that time you can reduce Number of MCMC chains (default mcmc_size is set to 1000).
-#> Warning in summary.beeSurvFit(object): Computing summary can take some time.
-#> Please be patient...
 plot(validation) # plot the validation results
 ```